That idea sounds great, so I tell people I am going to retire in a year.

 “I am going to retire from being disabled.”

 Do I really believe that?
-No, no I don’t, but, I’ve got to admit, sometimes my mind wanders and I reflect on the past and dream about what the future could be.
+No. No I don’t.
+I’ve got to admit, though, sometimes my mind wanders and I reflect on the past and dream about what the future could be.

 My Strategy for Success

-I never thought I was going to “fix” everything I thought was wrong with me.
+I never thought I was going to “fix” everything that was wrong with me.
 Instead, I told myself I just wanted to be human and find some peace; be at peace with myself.

 My thought was: I would strive to become human again by discovering the new person I was, and, by doing that, I would find peace and get the healing I so desperately wanted.
 That healing wouldn’t come through concentrating on “fixing” myself, but instead would come through knowledge and self-acceptance.